terproc/CleaningDataProj/codebook.md

 * The authors of the study also conducted further calculations to produce the "Jerk" signals, and find the magnitude of the three dimensional signals, "Mag".

 Putting it all together:
-For example, for "tBodyAccmeanX", the column contains the mean by subject and activity of: the mean of time domain body acceleration signals in the x-axis.
+For example, for "tBodyAccmeanX", the column contains the mean by subject and activity of:
+the mean of time domain body acceleration signals in the x-axis.

 Note:
 - Features are normalized and bounded within [-1,1].

+Many thanks to the authors of the original study, for their informative notes and the datasets themselves:
+[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012